aws-samples/modern-time-series-forecasting-on-aws/README.md

 ## Example 7: Amazon QuickSight forecast
 [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) has ML features to give you hidden insights and trends in your data.
 One of these ML features is **ML-powered forecast**.
 The built-in ML forecast uses [Random Cut Forest (RCF) algorithm](https://docs.aws.amazon.com/quicksight/latest/user/concept-of-ml-algorithms.html) to detect seasonality, trends, exclude outliers, and impute missing values.
 For more details on how QuickSight uses RCF to generate forecasts, see the [developer guide](https://docs.aws.amazon.com/quicksight/latest/user/how-does-rcf-generate-forecasts.html).

-Flow this step-by-step guide to create a QuickSight dashboard and a forecast for a dataset in `/data` folder of this repository:

-1. To create a dataset in QuickSight from a new data source, provide connection information to the data source.
-You can imported the dataset directly from the local disk
-2. Create a new analysis and visual
-3. On the QuickSight start page, choose **Analyses**, and then choose **New analysis**.
-4. Choose the dataset that you want to include in your new analysis, and then choose **Use in Analysis** in the top right.
-5. In the New sheet pop-up that appears, choose the Interactive sheet, tiled layout.
-6. Choose add and create visual.
-7. Choose the Line chart of a visual type from the Visual types pane.
-8. Use the column `ts` as X AXIS.
-We created the monthly demand forecasting for the all items
-9. Drag the column `demand` as value
-10. On the menu in the upper-right corner of the visual, choose the Menu options icon (the three dots), and then choose **Add forecast**.

-    QuickSight automatically analyzes the historical data using ML, and displays a graphical forecast for the next N periods.
-Forecast properties apply to all items in the visual.
-If you want individual forecasts for each store, consider creating a separate visual for each it and adding a forecast.

-10. You can add filter to the visual. choose **Filter** on the element settings menu,  then choose to view filters.
-Add `item_id` as the filter field.
-11. Publish the visual as new dashboard.
-Make sure you enabled **ad-hoc filtering** in Advanced publish options

-The forecasting filtered on `item_101` and `store_001` will look like below:

 ![](img/quicksight_filter_item_101_store_001.png)